denocris/MHPC-Natural-Language-Processing-Lectures/README.md

 * On my [website](https://denocris.com/) you can find all my lectures, workshops, and talks;
 * My [Instagram](https://www.instagram.com/denocris/?hl=it) is about flying, traveling, and adventure.
 It is the social platform that I use the most.

+You can find [here]() the first part of the course, Introduction to Neural Networks, by [Alessio Ansuini](https://www.linkedin.com/in/alessioansuini/) and [here](https://gitlab.developers.cam.ac.uk/pc620/dl_course) the third part, Deep generative models with TensorFlow 2, by Piero Coronica.

 ## Course Outline

 You can find [here](https://drive.google.com/drive/folders/1rbtfRdvwn9kiMXFrB_4KiUEaoD1dAoMF?usp=sharing) the videos of the lectures.
+For this year, I decided to use [PyTorch](https://pytorch.org/) as the main Deep Learning library.

 * **Lecture 1:** intro to NLP, text preprocessing, [spaCy](https://spacy.io/), common problems in NLP (NER, POS, sentence classification, ecc... ), non-contextual word embedding, SkipGram Word2Vec coded from scratch, pre-trained Glove with Gensim, intro to contextual word embedding and (self-)Attention Mechanism.